gocd/docs.go.cd/user/advanced_usage/notifications_page.md

 1. The email address to which email notification from Go will be sent.
 2. Tick to enable email notification for the current logged in user.
 3. 'My check-in aliases' is a comma separated list of aliases used for check in.

-© ThoughtWorks Studios, 2010